SIVAmech123/DISTANCE-BETWEEN-TWO-POINTS/README.md

 To write a python program to find the distance two 2 points
 ## ALGORITHM:
 ### Step 1:
+Using import math function,do the calculations.
 ### Step 2:
+Take the two coordinates as l1 and l2.
 ### Step 3:
 Substitute the values in the distance formula  ![formula](/formula.JPG)
 ### Step 4:
+using the print function, display the distance between the two points.
 ### Step 5:
+End the program
 ### PROGRAM:
 <img width="304" alt="Screenshot 2024-04-03 143450" src="https://github.com/SIVAmech123/DISTANCE-BETWEEN-TWO-POINTS/assets/151629067/abf55d17-1aba-49c6-9a75-f4fc8be20aae">